bitwes/Gut/README.md

 * func assert_true(got, text=""): #Asserts that got is true
 * func assert_false(got, text=""): #Asserts that got is false

-These are called from within the test script by prefixing them with "gut.".
+These are called from within test scripts (scripts that extend "res://scripts/gut.gd".Test) by prefixing them with "gut.".
 For example:

 * gut.assert_eq(1, my_number_var, "The number should be 1.")
 * gut.assert_lt("b", my_string_var, "The value should be less than 'b'.")